Hundreds of crashes reported across Midwest as fast-moving snowstorm blankets Minneapolis

 WHAT IS AN ALBERTA CLIPPER, MANITOBA MAULER, SASKATCHEWAN SCREAMER?

-High temperatures are only expected to reach the single digits and teens on Friday and Saturday, before a warm-up during the Christmas week during what could be one of the warmest holiday weeks America has ever seen.
+High temperatures are only expected to reach the single digits and teens on Friday and Saturday, before a warm-up during Christmas week, which could be one of the warmest Christmas holiday weeks America has ever seen.

 Forecasters anticipate temperatures to rise 15-25 degrees above average across the region during the holiday week, which could challenge records set just one year ago.